Technically speaking, Porec, Venice‘s little sister, was the fourth stop on my tour through Croatia.

 Keep on walking down on ulica Decumanus, pass a couple of pasta and pizza restaurants and you’ll get to the cradle of it all, the Roman Forum with the remains of the Mars temple and the Neptun temple.
 Open 24/7, no entrance fee, perfect photo spot.

 While these are the most prominent buildings, when it comes to breathtaking architecture, there is so much more to see.
 As you walk back ulica Decumanus, don’t miss the Museo Civico di Parenzo, the city museum.
-It is located in a Baroque palazzo and certainly interesting if you want to dig deeper in Poreč’s history.
+It is located in a Baroque palazzo and is certainly interesting if you want to dig deeper into Poreč’s history.

 Otherwise, it’s all about walking and awing and being amazed by how much beauty fits into such a small spot.